To Maintain Your Cutting Board, Look No Further than The Pantry

 To disinfect it or neutralize odors, I'll do one of two things: either spritz the surface with a 50/50 diluted white vinegar spray or sprinkle with coarse salt and use half a lemon to rub it in and then rinse off with water.
 Both techniques keep the board safe and can be done regularly.

 After making sure it's properly dried is a good time to engage in the oiling ritual.
-I rub about a tablespoon of coconut oil into one side of the board (going with the grain) using a kitchen towel or rag, and even get the side walls of the board too.
-I then lean it against the wall to soak in overnight and it'll be glistening the next morning.
+I rub a tablespoon of coconut oil into one side of the board using a kitchen rag and going with the grain of the wood, and I'll even lubricate the sides of the board too.
+I then lean it against the wall to soak in overnight and it'll be glistening by morning.
 The next evening, repeat on the other side.
 I love to view this process as a mindful massage for all the hard work and support that my board has offered me!